jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     ℰ⟦ A ⟧ M = (𝒱 ⟦ A ⟧ M ⊎ reducible M ⊎ Blame M)
                 × (∀ N → (M —→ N) → ℰ⟦ A ⟧ N)

-The predicate 𝓥 expresses the semantic notion of a value being well typed a some type A. For a base type `ι` (𝔹 or ℕ), the value must be the appropriate kind of literal (Boolean or natural number).
+The predicate 𝒱 expresses the semantic notion of a value being well typed a some type A. For a base type `ι` (𝔹 or ℕ), the value must be the appropriate kind of literal (Boolean or natural number).
 For a function type `A ⇒ B`, the value must be a lambda expression `ƛ N`,